BA Robertson: Career

 He released his debut album Wringing Applause, recorded with Terry Manning, on the Ardent Records label (also home of Big Star) in 1973, but it was to be a further six years until he found success in the United Kingdom chart.

 Robertson had hits between 1979 and 1981 in the UK Singles Chart, the first of which – "Bang Bang" – reached number 2 in September 1979.
 Follow-up singles "Knocked It Off", "Kool in the Kaftan" and "To Be or Not to Be" reached chart positions 8, 17 and 9 respectively.
 All the singles came from his third album Initial Success, which reached number 32 in the UK Albums Chart.
 In 1981 he had his last top 40 hit under his own name (to date) performing a duet with Maggie Bell, of a cover version of "Hold Me" which reached number 11.

 He co-wrote the hit songs "Carrie" and "Wired for Sound" for Cliff Richard and seven of the 12 songs on Richard's Rock 'n' Roll Juvenile (1979) album.
 Robertson wrote and sang the theme music to the television series Maggie and Multi-Coloured Swap Shop ("Hello, Hello"), and wrote and sang backing vocals for the Swap Shop spin-off group Brown Sauce's UK top 20 hit, "I Wanna Be a Winner".
 In 1982, Robertson composed "Down at the Superstore", the theme to the BBC1 children's television series Saturday Superstore.
 It was released as a single by The Assistants, a supergroup featuring Robertson, Dave Edmunds, Cheryl Baker, Junior and Suzi Quatro.

 Robertson was a guest presenter on Top of the Pops on 28 August 1980, alongside then-BBC Radio 1 DJ Peter Powell.
 In October 1980, Robertson appeared as a guest on the BBC Television chat show Friday Night, Saturday Morning.
 In the sixth and final series of the same show, Robertson appeared on one programme (January 1982) as the show's host.
 In February 1981 Robertson appeared playing live in concert on the BBC joint television and radio programme Rock Goes to College.
 He appeared at the then Preston Polytechnic, Lancashire.
-He also appeared as one of the Entertainers in the movie The Monster Club starring Vincent Price, John Carradine, and Donald Pleasence.

 Robertson presented a two-part documentary, Jock 'n' Roll Parts I & II charting the history of pop music in Scotland and also presented a short-lived television programme, B. A. in Music, which featured contributions from musician guests.
-The show made Channel 4's 2000 list 100 Greatest TV Moments from Hell after Robertson's guest, Bow Wow Wow singer Annabella Lwin, took exception to his comments about her, calling Robertson an "old hippie" and the programme a "pretty shit show" before walking out in disgust.